Director: Mark Szaszy

-Mark and some friends, Richard and Elizabeth, came round.
+Mark Szaszy: Some friends, Richard and Elizabeth, came round.
 I got out this steel guitar that I'd bought Corinne for her birthday.
 Richard decided to play it and everyone else joined in, like you do when the vodka comes out.
 I picked up a camera and started filming.
 It was completely spontaneous - just a little jam.
-Corinne: 'we didn't plan it at all.
-It just happened.
-We were all really pissed - off our heads - and started playing.
-At the time, it seemed as though we were playing very serious music.
-Of course, we weren't, because we were really, really drunk'.

 Alice Rawsthorn: And then?

-Alice Rawsthorn: What do they think of it now?
+AR: What do you think of it now?